-This involves your ability to think logically and find solutions to setbacks.
+The ability to think logically and find solutions to setbacks

-Improvement Tip: Do a course that looks at problem-solving.
+Improvement Tip: Enroll in a course that focuses on problem-solving.

-The ability to come up with new ideas and solutions and displaying enterprising capabilities to do things on your own without being instructed.
+The ability to come up with new ideas and solutions and display enterprising capabilities to do things on your own without being instructed

-Improvement Tip: Approaching organizations for work placements or internships.
+Improvement Tip: Approach organizations for work placements or internships.

 4. Working under Pressure

-Ability to deliver the best performance within deadlines without buckling under work-stress.
+The ability to deliver the best performance within deadlines without buckling under work stress